eNMS-automation/eNMS/docs/base/installation.rst

 eNMS does not by default use the device credentials to automatically log in, but it can be configured to do so with the "GOTTY_AUTHENTICATION" variable.
 To send in the credentials, eNMS uses "sshpass": you must install "sshpass" on the server if you activate this option.

+GoTTY multiplexing:
+By default, each new client that tries to connect to a GoTTY terminal will have its own SSH session to the target device.
+If the port multiplexing option is enabled, clients will all share the same SSH session instead (they will actually share the same terminal with tmux)

 ::

  # enable automatic authentication